harveyf2801/AudioFX-EQ/README.md

 ### Completed

 - Custom DSP classes for each filter band.
-- Custom DSP class for Transposed Direct Form II biquad filter implementation *(still need to incorporate this into the main code)*.
+- Custom DSP class for Transposed Direct Form II biquad filter implementation *.
 - Visuals for the magnitude frequency reqponse.
-- Visuals for the phase frequency response *(still need to implement a toggle button to see the phase)*.
+- Visuals for the phase frequency response *.
 - Analyser line showing the magnitude of the input / output signal.

 ### To do